-One day, Enoch, divinely inspired, announced to men something that greatly displeased them.
-Here are his words: 'One day God will destroy all the wicked.'
-What must have been the anger of his listeners!
+One day, Enoch, divinely inspired, announced something to men that displeased them greatly.
+Here are his words: 'One day God will destroy all the wicked.
+How angry his listeners must have been!
 They may even have wanted to kill him.
 Enoch must therefore have been a man of great courage.

 God did not let him live long in the midst of all this corruption.
 Enoch lived only 365 years.
 "Only 365 years?"
 In those days, men were very strong and therefore lived a long time.
 So Matushchela, Enoch's son, lived 969 years!

-When Enoch died, men became more and more wicked.
-The Bible says that 'their thoughts were always evil' and that 'the earth was filled with violence.
+When Enoch died, men became more and more evil.
+The Bible says that 'their thoughts were always evil' and that 'the earth was filled with violence'.